On the molecules of numerical semigroups, Puiseux monoids, and Puiseux algebras: Molecules of Numerical Semigroups

-In a numerical semigroup the concept of molecule is closed related to that one of \emph{Betti element}, which we are about to define.
-For a numerical semigroup $N$ and $x \in N$, the \emph{factorization graph} of $x$, denoted by $\nabla\!_x(N)$ (or just $\nabla\!_x$ when no risk of confusion exists), is the graph with vertices $\mathsf{Z}(x)$ and edges between those $z, z' \in \mathsf{Z}(x)$ satisfying that $\gcd(z,z') \neq 0$.

-\begin{definition} An element $x$ in a numerical semigroup $N$ is a \emph{Betti element} if $\nabla\!_x$ is disconnected.
-The set of Betti elements of $N$ is denoted by $\text{Betti}(N)$. \end{definition}

-\begin{example} Take $N$ to be the numerical semigroup $\langle 14, 16, 18, 21, 45 \rangle$.
-A computation in SAGE using the \texttt{numericalsgps GAP} package immediately reveals that $N$ has nine Betti elements.
-In particular, $90 \in \text{Betti}(N)$.
-Below we can see the disconnected factorization graph of the Betti element $90$ on the left and the connected factorization graph of the non-Betti element $84$ on the right. \end{example}

 Observe that $0 \notin \text{Betti}(N)$ since $|\mathsf{Z}(0)| = 1$.
-It is well-known that every numerical semigroup has finitely many Betti elements.
+It is well known that every numerical semigroup has finitely many Betti elements.
 Betti elements play a fundamental role in the study of uniquely-presented numerical semigroups \cite{GO10} and the study of \emph{delta sets} of BF-monoids \cite{CGLMS12}.
-For the more general notion of Betti element, meaning the \emph{syzygies} of an $\nn^n$-graded module, see~\cite{MS04}.
+For a more general notion of Betti element, meaning the \emph{syzygies} of an $\nn^n$-graded module, see~\cite{MS04}.
+In a numerical semigroup, Betti elements and molecules are closely related.